How Our CSA Works

 Your-Choice?—what’s that about?

-Our CSA, unlike some models, enables you to choose what kinds of produce you take home each week from a market-style set up.
+For on-farm pickups, you get to choose what kinds of produce you take home each week from a market-style set up.
 We call it a Your-Choice CSA.
 Don’t like fennel?
 No problem, choose something else!

 There are two share sizes: